wenhaofang/PointerNetwork/README.md

 This is Pointer Network for integer sorting problems.

-Note: The project refers to [shirgur](https://github.com/shirgur/PointerNet), [jojonki](https://github.com/jojonki/Pointer-Networks), and [ast0414](https://github.com/ast0414/pointer-networks-pytorch)
+Note: The project refers to [ast0414](https://github.com/ast0414/pointer-networks-pytorch)

 Datasets: